 - Backlit spaces with natural reflectors such as bright walls for fill light on the couple

 - Areas with clean and/or scenic backgrounds

-Bad Outdoor Couples Session Scene – Distracting Backgrounds
+Bad Outdoor Couples Portraits Scene – Distracting Backgrounds

 There will be times when your location offers limited options in terms of providing a decent backdrop for a couples portrait.
 When shooting outdoors, having a solid understanding of angles, exposure, aperture and composition will allow you to maximize the potential of any environment.
-Click here to watch a free video from our Photographing the Couples workshop and learn how to capture elegant couples portraits when the outdoor scene is less than ideal.
+Click here to learn how to capture elegant couples portraits when the outdoor scene is less than ideal.

 You can also take these steps when faced with photographing in less-than-deal conditions outdoors:

 - Find the best possible light – Even in unideal scenes, there is likely a patch of shade in which you can position the couple